numbat70/inclusion2021/_docs/accessibility/advice-role.md

   </ul>
 </blockquote>

-For more information, you can check the [DWP guidance for QA testers](https://accessibility-manual.dwp.gov.uk/guidance-for-your-job-role/qa-tester)
+For more information, you can check the <a href="https://accessibility-manual.dwp.gov.uk/guidance-for-your-job-role/qa-tester" target="_blank">DWP guidance for QA testers</a>

 > Get in touch with the Digital team to learn more (More specific advice for a QA testers will be provided elsewhere)